voidshine/dameo_book/Introduction.md

 Crazy position!
 White has 3 extra checkers and its turn to move, but the black king is stronger than the storm!
 What should White do?

-I realised immediately that it was bad for me
+I realised immediately that it was bad for me:

 *30.c1b2 (c1c2)&nbsp; &nbsp; &nbsp;g1f1!*
 0:2.
-Black king from the rear attacks 2 checkers on vertical ‘f’ and further destroys everything in its path.
+Black king from the rear attacks 2 checkers on vertical ‘f’ and then destroys everything in its path.

-Doesn't help and immediately
+Doesn't help and loses immediately:
 *30.f5e6&nbsp; &nbsp; &nbsp;g1:b7*
 0:2, as the black king controls the 7th horizontal, preventing any breakthrough.

-For this reason, it's no good
+For this reason, it's no good:
 *30.b3a4&nbsp; &nbsp; &nbsp;g1:b7
 31.a4a6&nbsp; &nbsp; &nbsp;b7a7*
 0:2.

-A counterpunch for the majority doesn’t help too:
+A counterpunch for the majority doesn’t help either:
 *30.c1d2&nbsp; &nbsp; &nbsp;g1f1!
 31.d2e3&nbsp; &nbsp; &nbsp;…*

 Diagr.20

 Original and beautiful, but no more.
 31…&nbsp; &nbsp; &nbsp;&nbsp; &nbsp;&nbsp; &nbsp;f1:c3
 32.d3:b3&nbsp; &nbsp;e4:e2
 0:2.